Cookies on this website

 • Graduate Entry Medical and Clinical Tutor, and Non-stipendiary Lecturer at St Anne’s College

-During my DPhil, funded by the Wellcome Trust OXION Initiative, I have been interested in understanding how autoantibodies generated in patients with e.g. ovarian tumours can cause neurological symptoms and damage the brain.
+During my DPhil, funded by the Wellcome Trust OXION Initiative, I have been interested in understanding how autoantibodies generated in patients with e.g. ovarian tumours can cause neurological symptoms lead to neuronal injury and neurological symptoms.
 My interest in general and transplant surgery made me then look in the opposite direction across the blood brain barrier: how can a catastrophic brain injury impact on organs outside of the central nervous system, and does the aftermath of this initial cerebral injury carry any significance after organ procurement?

-The waiting list for patients with end stage renal failure by far exceeds the available organ pool – despite the fact that we have more live kidney donors than ever before.
-Donation after brain death thus remains an important source of organs.
-At the moment I am characterising how the duration of brain death changes the molecular serum profile of deceased donors before organ procurement.
-If we can begin to understand whether and how a devastating brain injury can impact a transplanted kidney’s function, fate and survival, we might be able to identify novel pathological pathways and treatment opportunities to improve the long-term outcomes of the transplant.
+Donation after brain death remains an important source of organs.
+If we can begin to understand whether and how a devastating brain injury can impact a transplanted kidney’s function, fate and survival, we might be able to identify novel pathological pathways and treatment opportunities to improve the long-term outcomes of the transplanted organs.
+At the same time, we can use those lessons to understand how organs are impacted by vascular surgery which includes temporary interrupting blood flow.

-In addition to my research in the Transplant Centre, I am a surgical trainee interested in General and Transplant Surgery and am currently rotating through the hospitals in the Health Education Thames Valley deanery.
-Outside of work, I am involved in teaching medical students at Oxford medical school and at St Anne’s College.
-In my (limited) spare time, I can be found down at the river sculling or running through Oxfordshire’s countryside.
+In addition to my research in the Transplant Centre, I am a vascular surgery registrar working at OUH.
+Outside of clinical work, I am involved in teaching medical students at Oxford medical school and at St Anne’s College.
+In my (limited) spare time, I can be found down by the river sculling or running through Oxfordshire’s countryside.